Diary of the Invisible Girl

 The self-publishing market continues to grow from strength to strength, but how does an unknown writer get their work noticed amidst the thousands of other great, and not so great books out there?

 Assuming you have a well-written story, an eye-catching cover and engaging blurb, what else can you do to get the word out?

 When you talk to other indie authors or read the plethora of blogs available on the subject, two of the hottest buzzwords bandied around are – discoverability and platform.

 I’m under no illusion that I’m the invisible girl and my work an unknown quantity.
 But that’s okay.
 To quote American writer, Ralph Waldo Emerson, ‘Life is a journey, not a destination.’

 Wise words, but it’s also about balance.

 It seems to me that one of the best ways of being discovered is to write more books.
-To be honest, I’m happiest when I’m writing and for now that’s my main focus.
+To be honest, I’m happiest when I’m writing, and for now, that’s my main focus.
 The more books I have on my backlist, the more likely I am to be taken seriously as a writer in the long run.
-Don’t get me wrong, marketing is a vital part to being discovered, but there’s plenty of time to give it some serious welly once I have a few more books under my belt.
+Don’t get me wrong, marketing is a vital part of being discovered, but there’s plenty of time to give it some serious welly once I have a few more books under my belt.

 This piece of advice struck a chord with me, and it’s one that I plan to take to heart.
 I’d rather take the time to produce quality books that I’ll still be proud of in years to come, instead of rushing them and regretting it later.
 The one advantage of being unknown is that you are the master of your own destiny.
 You can write to a time frame that fits in with the rest of your life, without the pressure of a publisher breathing down your neck.